The Best of Me (2014 film)

-The Best of Me is a 2014 American romantic drama film directed by Michael Hoffman and written by Will Fetters and J. Mills Goodloe, based on Nicholas Sparks' 2011 novel of the same name.
+The Best of Me is a 2014 American romantic drama film directed by Michael Hoffman and written by Will Fetters and J. Mills Goodloe, based on Nicholas Sparks' 2011 novel.
 The film stars James Marsden and Michelle Monaghan with Luke Bracey and Liana Liberato.

 Plot

-The film -- the story of Dawson and Amanda -- moves between alternate scenes of the couple's relationship in 1992, and their current separate lives.
+The film—the story of Dawson and Amanda—moves between alternate scenes of the couple's relationship in 1992, and their current separate lives.

 Dawson Cole works on an oil rig off the coast of Louisiana.
 An explosion on the job nearly kills him, throwing him into the water, but miraculously he survives.
 After his recovery months later, Dawson learns that his close friend and surrogate father—Tuck—has died, so he returns home for the first time in almost twenty years to carry out Tuck's final wishes, with the deceased's appointed lawyer.

 When he arrives at Tuck's house, Dawson is surprised to find that Tuck arranged also for Dawson's high school girlfriend, Amanda, to join him.
 It seems that Tuck's intention was to heal some old hurt between them.
 However, Amanda is now married.
 Dawson was born into a notorious criminal family with its abusive father.
 In flashbacks, it is revealed that as a teenager, he once left his father's home and stayed overnight in the garage of Tuck Hostetler, a local mechanic who had recently lost his wife.
 Tuck allowed Dawson to live with him and eventually considered him as his own son.

 Dawson and Amanda attended the same high school and began dating, soon falling in love.
 On the afternoon of the prom, Dawson's father and brothers beat Tuck.
 Dawson, angered, goes to his father's, intending to kill him with Tuck's rifle.
 However, as they scuffled, Dawson's cousin, an expectant teenage father, was unintentionally killed.
 Thus, in exchange for a lighter sentence, Dawson testifies against his own father and brothers.
 Since Dawson would not be paroled for at least four years, he cut ties with Amanda, forcing her to prefer college over waiting his release.